 When we surveyed bloggers, here’s what they had to say about how frequently they publish blog articles and they’re rate of posts per month:

 - The majority of bloggers at 22.6% said they have a posting frequency of twice a week.

 - In a close second, 20% said they publish blog posts once per week.

 - Then 14.8% said they are active bloggers who publish content daily.

 - Then rounding out the results, 13.8% said they publish twice a month, and 11.6% publish just once per month.

 Regardless, bloggers are publishing a lot of content.
-In fact, according to Tech Jury, there were over 5 million blog posts published each day in Q1 of 2021.
+In fact, according to The Small Business Blog, there are over 7.5 million blog posts published every single day in 2023.